 I cannot believe I can actually pretty easily make oat milk or hemp milk.
 Just add water and blend – strain or not.
 Yes, you can buy many too, but making it is more fun and so easy.

-The cream is basically whipped cashews, and the chocolate sauce made of raw cacao powder.
-Together these two ingredients give you a huge antioxidant-boost.
+The foundation of this cashew cream recipe is to soak the cashews, blend them, and ripple in a healthy homemade chocolate sauce made of raw cacao powder.
+Together these two ingredients provide a huge antioxidant-boost.
 Cacao powder, unprocessed raw chocolate from grinding beans from a cacao tree, is said to have more than four times the antioxidant power of blueberries.
 (Antioxidants zap harmful free radicals in your body that can cause disease.)

 Cacao also boosts moods, contributes protein and many important nutrients including magnesium, often hard to find.

 Cashews are also high in vitamins E, K, and B6, and essentials minerals, and protein – 40 grams per cup.
 And the added coconut cream adds more healthy fats and stiffening to the mixture.